dspeyer/dspeyer.github.io/unsongrpg.md

 ﻿# Philosophy

-This game assumes you have read Unsong and remember it well.
+This game assumes you have read [Unsong](https://unsongbook.com) and remember it well.
 If you have not, you will likely be very confused.

 A successful game *should* include lots of specifically worked out placebomancy and yetzirah manipulation.
 That's what makes the setting vibrant, and will make for great stories afterwards.
 Therefore these things never get shoved under the abstraction threshold.
 But it should be possible to play a character who is better at these things than you are.
 Hence the entire-table-helps mechanics.

 Meanwhile, a lot of more boring things *are* getting shoved under the abstraction threshold.
 There are explicit rules for retconning equipment precisely so that you don't have to worry about it in advance.

 The rules are not designed to stand up to minmaxing or munchkinry.
 If you are inclined toward those, know that you will find no interesting challenge here and move on.

+## Spoiler Warning

+These mechanics reveal things from Unsong which would otherwise be surprises, including one major piece of the ending.

 # Basic Mechanics